silvcr/MAST30034-Project-1/README.md

 # Dependencies
 - Language: Python 3.8.3
-- Packages / Libraries: pandas, pyspark, geopandas, numpy, folium, rtree, pygeos
+- Packages / Libraries: pandas, pyspark, geopandas, numpy, folium, rtree, pygeos, statsmodels, sklearn

 # Datasets
 - NYC TLC: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 - External dataset 1: US Census Bureau (various datasets): https://data.census.gov/cedsci/
-- External dataset 2: (optional)
+- External dataset 2: Census Tracts data: https://www1.nyc.gov/assets/planning/download/zip/data-maps/open-data/nycb2010_21b.zip
-- ...
-- External dataset n: (optional)

 # Directory
 _Change this to fit your needs when you have started the project._
 - `raw_data`: Contains all the raw data files that are too large to upload to git.
 These just include the taxi datasets.
 - `raw_data_lite`: Contains all other raw data that can be uploaded to git.
-These include the shapefiles for the Neibourhood Tabulated Areas and taxi zones, as well as the census dataset that used.
+These include the shapefiles for the census tracts and taxi zones, as well as the census dataset that used.
 - `preprocessed_data`: Contains all the preprocessed data files.
-You may add this folder to `.gitignore` if your files are too large, but your script should automaticaally generate files here given the correct dataset in `raw_data`.
-- `plots`: Output and save all your figures here.
+- `plots`: Contains all plots and figures
-- `code`: Keep all notebooks and scripts in this folder.
-Ensure that you have notebooks for each _stage_ of code.
-Here's an example:
-    - Notebook 1 for "Extracting Data" and "Installing Packages".
-    - Notebook 2 for "Preprocessing" and/or "Exploratory Data Analysis".
-    - Notebook 3 for "Analysis and Visualisation".
-    - Notebook 4 for "Statistical Modelling".
-- `deprecated`: A folder to store "old code" that **you do not use anymore** or code that you experimented with, but decided to not go ahead.
-This is useful in case you ever need to come back to an older iteration of code or to express your other approaches to the problem.

-# Other
-_Feel free to add any other information that you deem useful._
-- (You may delete these dot points once you have read and understood them)
-- You should avoid uploading your datasets as they are far too large (without using git LFS).
-Please add them to the `.gitignore` file or remove them when pushing changes.
-- You can delete all the `.gitkeep` files located inside each empty directory.
-These just exist to give the folder directory templates as GitHub doesn't keep track of empty directories.
-- Attatch a `requirements.txt` if you are using non-standard Python libraries that are not officially taught or covered in this subject.
-- Remember, there are marks awarded for readability in your code, as well as reproducability.
+- `code`: Order to run notebooks:
+ 1, Extracting and serializing data.
+Some data was manually uploaded, but have links download them 2, Preprocessing census data
+ 3, Preprocessing taxi data 1
+ 4, Preprocessing taxi data 2
+ 5, Merging and visualizing
+ 6, Statistical modelling
+- `deprecated`: Contains discard plots and some code (but not much, most were deleted).